Things to Do This Fall in Downtown Akron

 Get Outside

 Sometimes, the best thing about fall is simply filling your lungs with the fresh autumn air.
-What better way to do this than running along the Towpath Trail?
-This November, sign up for the Lockheed Martin Towpath Freedom 5K, which will allow you to do just that.
+What better way to do this than getting out and about on the Towpath Trail?
+Thanks to Summit Bike Share, you can even rent a bike and explore the Towpath, if you feel so inclined.

 We also recommend heading to the Akron Zoo for their kid-friendly Boo at the Zoo trick-or-treating events throughout the month of October, and Zoothing Boo at the Zoo, a trick-or-treating event for kids with different abilities who don’t like crowds or loud noises.